eiffel-community/eiffel-intelligence/wiki/running-eiffel-intelligence.md

 Eiffel Intelligence is a Spring microservice distributed in a war file.

-Eiffel Intelligence release war files can be downloaded from Jitpack:
+Eiffel Intelligence release war files can be downloaded from JitPack:
 [jitpack.io](https://jitpack.io/#eiffel-community/eiffel-intelligence) and look for the latest version.
 Now replace the latest version in the link below: